cwshugg/rivcam/README.md

 * Image Capturing: Via the click of a button, the dash cam will take a picture.
 * LED Indicators: Multiple LEDs indicate the status of the camera's inner workings: one "running light" (when the camera is powered on), one "rolling light" (when the camera is recording, actively or passively), and one "auxiliary light" (an extra light for any features I may add in the future)
 * Session Logging: The camera logs every "tick" of its main loop, marking any updates, errors, or hardware changes.
-* CPU Temperature Detection (iffy): Since dash cams sit in cars all day long, I'm expecting the Raspberry Pi to get hot.
+* CPU Temperature Detection: Since dash cams sit in cars all day long, I'm expecting the Raspberry Pi to get hot.
 If the CPU's temperature rises above some threshold, the Pi is shut down.
-(Why iffy?
-I'm currently having trouble with giving a python program permission to shut down Raspbian OS without a sudo password)
 * Flash-Drive file dumping (iffy): When the camera is running, and a flash drive with a specific name is plugged in, all the camera's logs and media are dumped onto the flash drive.
 (Why iffy?
 I'm having a hard time giving Raspbian write permissions to a newly-inserted flash drive)